 CCW – Circle of Love

 Mission: To put Christ’s love into action through assistance to parishioners in crisis.
-Meals, rides, sitter help, follow-up after hospitalization, social calls to nursing homes, whatever is needed short term to support those experiencing a life-changing event.
+Meals, rides, sitter help, follow-up after hospitalization,, whatever is needed short term to support those experiencing a life-changing event.
 Our aid is all service related, not financial.

 Talent: A loving and caring heart.
 We can use cooks, drivers, visitors, gardeners, homework helpers, etc.